What is chlamydia?

 Chlamydia is one of the most common sexually transmitted infections (STIs) and is caused by the bacteria chlamydia trachomatis.
 Never heard of Chlamydia before?
 That is not surprising, because even though it is one of the most common STIs, Chlamydia most often has no symptoms.
 In this blog we want to give a broad overview of what Chlamydia is, how you can get it, and how to treat it.

-As with many other STDs, Chlamydia is transmitted through sexual intercourse or contact with infected genital fluids.
+As with many other STIs, Chlamydia is transmitted through sexual intercourse or contact with infected genital fluids.
 Additionally, it is also possible for pregnant women to transmit chlamydia to their children during labour.
 This can cause serious eye infections or pneumonia.
 In summary, you can contract Chlamydia through the following types of contact:

 - Having unprotected oral, vaginal, or anal sex